pulumi/pulumi/docs/languages.md

 languages are simply to ensure static analyzability, determinism, and compilability into an intermediate form.
 To distinguish between these and their ordinary counterparts, we call these Mu Metadata Languages (MuMLs).

-In the middle, this intermediate form, Mu Intermediate Language (MuIL), is a standard metadata representation for a compiled module.
+In the middle, an intermediate form, Mu Intermediate Language (MuIL), is a standard metadata representation for a compiled module.
 It is the unit of package management.
 This format is inherently multi-langauge and, in addition to containing standard metadata elements such as types and variables, it may contain computations in the form of functions, statements, and expressions, expressed as a serialized AST plus token tables.
 Because of these computations, the final